Biography

-It all began at the age of eight when Rick spied a cheap Emenee guitar in the window of the local Western Auto Store.
-Luckily, it was Christmas-time and Santa was kind….Rick began playing guitar at once, but he never learned to read music until years later.
-He could never be satisfied with playing one instrument.
+It all began at the age of eight when I spied an inexpensive Emenee guitar in the window of the local Western Auto Store.
+Luckily, it was Christmastime and Santa was kind.
+I began playing guitar at once, but I never learned to read music until years later.
+I could never be satisfied with playing one instrument.
 This caused a great deal of consternation with his high school band teachers and choir teachers.
-He says, “You could find me playing drums, trombone, or my sister’s clarinet, instead of my trumpet.
+“You could find me playing drums, trombone, or my sister’s clarinet, instead of my trumpet.
 Then, there were the times I hid in the soprano section, singing the girls’ parts for them (by ear of course).”

-Rick left home at the age of seventeen and hitch-hiked to California where he was able to meet and hang out with some of the popular musicians of the 70’s.
-In Los Angeles, he joined the American Federation of Musicians Union as a bass guitar player.
-From this venue, he was called to play with such bands as:
+I left my small hometown in Missouri at the age of seventeen.
+With stars in my eyes and a guitar on my back I hitchhiked to California where I was able to meet and learn from some of the popular musicians of the early 70’s.
+In Los Angeles, I joined the American Federation of Musicians Union as a bass guitar player.
+After getting my chops up to speed, I had the fortunate opportunity to play as a supporting act ; or with such groups as:

 The Nitty Gritty Dirt Band